 This marker at Esplanade Park was one of the eleven World War II markers erected in 1995 to commemorate the 50th anniversary of the end of World War II.

-Located within Esplanade Park, the Indian National Army marker is one of the eleven World War II historic site markers erected in 1995 to commemorate the 50th anniversary of the end of World War II.
+Located within Esplanade Park, the Indian National Army monument is one of the eleven World War II historic site markers erected in 1995 to commemorate the 50th anniversary of the end of World War II.

 It stands on the site of the original memorial—dedicated to an unknown soldier from the Indian National Army (INA)—that was destroyed after the war.

 The INA was set up in Southeast Asia with Japanese help in 1942.
-After the British surrender in February 1942, the Japanese encouraged and even forced soldiers from the defeated British Indian Army to join the INA to liberate India.
+After the British surrendered in February 1942, the Japanese encouraged and even forced soldiers from the defeated British Indian Army to join the INA to liberate India.

 First led by Captain Mohan Singh, the INA was later headed by the Indian independence campaigner, Subhas Chandra Bose.
 It was dissolved when the Japanese surrendered in 1945.